PRR - Being an independent label, there is certainly more

 have heard otherwise for free, what do you feel are

-some corrective methods to this problem that would
+corrective methods to this problem that would

 keep both bands and fans happy?